dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 For large code bases that run without [ProGuard](http://proguard.sourceforge.net/), the limitations of the Dalvik executable file format become an isssue.
 Specifically, the following limitations may occur:

+1. The 65K limit on fields.
+2. The 65K limit on methods.

 ### Policy enforcement limitations